 Under sink water purification system

 The under sink water filtration system provides filtration directly at the tap or refrigerator water.
-These types of filters provide coverage against large number of contaminants, heavy metals, organic compounds and toxins to provide safe and healthy drinking water.
+These types of filters provide coverage against a large number of contaminants, heavy metals, organic compounds, and toxins to provide safe and healthy drinking water.

 Shelf life of under sink water filters systems